Skip to main content

 12-29 June, Likeminds

-Since 2013 Trajal Harrell has explored the relationship between modern dance and butoh, the post-war Japanese dance form developed by Tatsumi Hijikata and Kazuo Ohno.
-Now he conclude this study with a large, daring project: Welcome to Asbestos Hall
+Since 2013, Trajal Harrell has explored the relationship between modern dance and butoh, the post-war Japanese dance form developed by Tatsumi Hijikata and Kazuo Ohno.
+In 1962, Hijikata formed Asbestos Hall in Tokyo, which would go on to be a legendary meeting place for avant-garde artists from all disciplines.
+In Welcome to Asbestos Hall Harrell brings the spirit of Asbestos Hall to life.

-Harrell will be working with his dancers during the day, while in the evening they will perform for an audience during the during so-called ‘Visits’.
+Harrell will be working with his dancers during the day, while in the evening they will perform for an audience during so-called ‘Visits’.
 Visitors are welcome at Likeminds from Tuesday through Sunday during the day, in the evening and at night.
 Besides the presentation of Harrell’s work, there’s always something going on: from workshops and discussions to performances by guest artists, films, book presentations, pop-up events and house DJs.
 Check the agenda below.

 Ammodo is production partner and Hartwig Art Foundation is presentation partner of Welcome to Asbestos Hall.